 Nothing is as much of a time-killer while traveling than trying to figure out how to use public transportation on the fly, getting oriented with the maps and planning your routes.
 Do you know how many different ways you can travel around cities like Bangkok, Thailand?
 Save yourself headaches and your time by doing knowing this before you arrive to start your vacation.

-Take a look at where you want to go, where you hotels are, and the transportation options.
-Read up about how to use the transportation system, download digital maps for reference, and check operating times and schedules.
-You will be so happy you did.
+Take a look at where you want to go, where your hotels are, and the transportation options.
+Read up about how to use the transportation system, download digital maps to your phone for reference, or buy little travel pocket maps (like this cool pocket map for NYC), and check operating times and schedules for location transportation.
+You will be so happy you did all of this ahead of time!!!

 Whenever you travel, it’s important to tell people about your plans.
-This is where having a “Cheat Sheet” document comes in handy, because it is super easy to email it to close friends or family.
-Let them know where you are going , when you are going, and your flights numbers and all of that.
-Emergencies happen on both ends, so it’s important to have your bases covered.
+This is where having a “Cheat Sheet” or similar travel itinerary document comes in handy.
+Having this document already put together makes it is super easy to email it to close friends or family.
+Let them know where you are going , when you are going, your flight numbers, etc. Emergencies happen on both ends, so it’s important to have your bases covered.
 This is even more critical if you are planning to travel solo.

 Double Check Your Travel Dates!